-We currently outsource the technical management of our vessels to BSSM and NMM, third-party technical management companies, under the terms of standard ship management agreements, or the "technical management agreements."
-We refer to BSSM and NMM herein as our "technical managers."
+We currently outsource the technical management of our vessels to BSSM, NMM and Thome, third-party technical management companies, under the terms of standard ship management agreements, or the "technical management agreements."
+We refer to BSSM, NMM and Thome herein as our "technical managers."

 BSSM was formed in 2008 through the combination of four ship management companies owned by the Schulte Group into one integrated maritime services company.
 NMM is a wholly-owned subsidiary of Stena AB Gothenburg, formed in 1983 and located in Clydebank, Scotland.
-Each of our technical managers involved in the management of a wide range of vessels, with BSSM having over 650 vessels under management and NMM having over 90 vessels under management.
+Thome Ship Management was formed in 1976, and is a wholly owned subsidiary of Thome Group located in Singapore.
+Each of our technical managers involved in the management of a wide range of vessels, with BSSM having over 600 vessels under management NMM having over 100 vessels under management and Thome over 300 vessels under management.
 Our technical managers have fully-owned crew recruitment agencies in major crew recruitment countries, are active in all aspects of technical, marine and crewing activities, and are each accredited to ISO 9001 and ISO 14001 standards.
 We believe our technical managers manage all of their vessels in a safe and proper manner in accordance with owners' requirements, design parameters, flag state and class requirements, charter party requirements and the international safety management code.